savithabollady/Assignment_30.1/README.md

 Using the excel spreadsheet “Data.xlsx”, create a series of Pivot Tables (or Pivot Charts) to answer the following questions.
-• What are the averages for purchases in each region?
+• What are the averages for purchases in each region? - Answer in attaced excel
-• What form of payment is most common?
+• What form of payment is most common? - credit card ( - Answer in attaced excel)
 • Do our customers shop at work (most likely between 8:00 and 17:00) or at home?
+(Night based on the pivot, but the difference is minimal between the both,  - Answer in attaced excel)

 • Turn in a printout of the pivot tables you used to answer each question.
 Note: To answer number 3, a new column is created in the spreadsheet labeled "Hour of